-If the culture (experiences, beliefs, actions and results) is out of alignment, employees will pursue their own agendas at the expense of organizational goals and objectives, stress levels run high, decisions are made based on gut feeling rather than on facts and information and enterprise performance is painfully poor.
+If the culture is out of alignment, employees will pursue their own agendas at the expense of organizational goals and objectives, stress levels run high, decisions are made based on gut feeling rather than on facts and information and enterprise performance is painfully poor.

 The opposite holds true, if the culture is aligned and there is goal congruence, there will be accelerated positive culture change, everyone stays on the same page, people feel less stressed, decisions are intelligently made using analytic-based information and facts and enterprise performance is positive.

 Like managing culture, maintaining alignment is a process, not an event.

 You may gain complete alignment around key performance improvements and cultural beliefs, but at some point, there is need to continuously improve from these performance levels for long-term success.

 If you have successfully delivered the desired results before, you must be confident that you can do it again.

 Culture management is not something you can do once and then leave alone.
 Culture always needs to be managed relative to the results or performance you are working to achieve.
 Your company’s culture will not stay in alignment by itself.

 There will always be constant forces threatening to push you, your team, or your organization out of alignment.
 As a leader, you must remain on the guard, identifying any lack of alignment and striking quickly to correct the problem.